Menu

 Capacity

-The more debris your vacuum can hold, the less often you must empty the bag or canister.
+The more debris your vacuum can hold, the less often you must empty the bag or canister, which saves time while cleaning.
 Industrial vacuums may have extra-large capacities of as much as 100 gallons, but for commercial purposes, 2 gallons may suffice, depending on the size of your business.

 Accessories